nofrixion/nofrixion.business/README.md

 ## 🚀 How to Get Started

-Before you begin, there's a preconditions to be aware of:
+Before you begin, there's a few preconditions to be aware of:

 ### Precondition:

 - You need the BFF .NET project running locally.
-Check it out at [this link](https://bitbucket.org/nofrixion/nofrixion.bff) (please note that it's closed source for now).
+This is available in the `./bff` folder.

 ### Setup and Launch: